Isolation & MS

 Some people would say, well if you're isolated, talk more… or socialize more.
 Now let me just say that it’s easier said than done.
 I may want to talk more and socialize more, but I won’t.
 Like when I was first diagnosed, I knew that I needed to socialize and really try and bring myself out of the isolation, but I was scared.
 I didn’t know with whom I could socialize, or the topics that I wanted to discuss.

 Isolation isn’t something that can be fixed and then never return.
 It’s just like MS… there is no predicting it.
 It is present throughout different times/stages of your illness, not just when you’re first diagnosed.
 For instance, when I’ve relapsed… I’ve gone back to isolation.
 Yes, I purposefully isolated myself.
 Some people have asked me why, and it’s because for me, at the time, it was safer.
 I was safer to isolate myself than to be judged, looked at differently, or just have people talk about me behind my back.

-So if you are feeling isolated, just know that you aren’t alone.
-Do we cause the isolation on our at times, yes, but that’s most likely because we’ve been burned before, and want to prevent it from happening again.
-Or maybe were making ourselves isolated due to depression, anxiety, stress… there are many reasons on why I have isolated myself in the past, and I’m sure there are other reasons for anyone else who has done it before.
+So, if you are feeling isolated, just know that you aren’t alone.
+Do we cause the isolation ourselves at times?
+Yes, but that’s most likely because we’ve been burned before and want to prevent it from happening again.
+Or maybe we're making ourselves isolated due to depression, anxiety, stress… there are many reasons why I have isolated myself in the past, and I’m sure there are other reasons for anyone else who has done it before.

 How many specialists did you see before finding "The One"?